-- 9.1 When an individual chooses to take their personal budget as a form of Direct Payment, assessed charges are NOT deducted from the Direct Payment amount.
-A GROSS payment is made.
-Direct Payments are paid 4 weekly and in advance of the next period.
-This can be seen on the remittance advice slip sent each time a payment is made. - 9.2 When an individual chooses RBK to provide or arrange services using their personal budget (Direct Payment, Individual Service Fund or Directly Commissioned), an invoice is sent to clients requesting the payment of their personal contribution.
+9.1 When an individual chooses to take their personal budget as a form of Direct Payment, assessed charges are NOT deducted from the Direct Payment amount.
+A GROSS payment is

+- 9.2 When an individual chooses RBK to provide or arrange services using their personal budget (Direct Payment, Individual Service Fund or Directly Commissioned), an invoice is sent to clients requesting the payment of their personal contribution.
 This will include charges associated with any financially assessed services and/or any flat-rate charges where applicable within their total care and support package. - 9.3 Where a client has entered a deferred payments agreement the agreed level of weekly charge will be paid by the client directly to the care provider, unless otherwise agreed.
 The agreed level of deferred fees will be secured and collected in accordance with RBK's deferred payments policy. - 9.4 Invoices can be paid by various payment methods and details of these are shown on the back of the invoice. - 9.5 RBK has a policy of pursuing settlement of outstanding invoices.
-The Council's payment terms are payment within 30 days from date of invoice

-9.6 If payment is not made for an invoice a reminder and recovery/enforcement process is initiated in accordance with RBK's Adult Social Care Debt Recovery Procedures following best practice as outlined in Appendix D of the Care Act Statutory Guidance.
+The Council's payment terms are payment within 30 days from date of invoice - 9.6 If payment is not made for an invoice a reminder and recovery/enforcement process is initiated in accordance with RBK's Adult Social Care Debt Recovery Procedures following best practice as outlined in Appendix D of the Care Act Statutory Guidance.